flippyhead/admiral-meteor/README.md

 ## Deploying Builds

 One of the easier ways to deploy to OpsWorks is by uploading archives to S3.
 Admiral takes this approach when you use the `push` command.
-Once a new build has been pushed, you can use the [Admiral for OpsWorks](https://github.com/flippyhead/admiral-cloudformation) command `deploy` to tell OpsWorks to extract the build, deploy it, and restart Meteor.
+Once a new build has been pushed, you can use the [Admiral for OpsWorks](https://github.com/flippyhead/admiral-opsworks) command `deploy` to tell OpsWorks to extract the build, deploy it, and restart Meteor.

-The best approach is to include Admiral for Meteor in the Gemfile for your actual Meteor project.

 ## Meteor on OpsWorks